AndrezaNobrega/AndrezaNobrega/README.md

 - 👩🏻‍🎓 Computer Engineer Studente at Universidade Estadual de Feira de Santana (UEFS)
-- 🔭 I’m currently working on Front End in personal projects
-- 🌱 I’m currently learning React
+- 🌱 I'm enhancing my skills in React.js and React Native, while also studying blockchain with a focus on the Hyperledger Fabric framework.

 ##